Julian-A-Mort/Regex-Tutorial/Develop/gist-template.md

 ### Back-references

 ### Look-ahead and Look-behind
-Look-ahead and look-behind assertions allow for conditional matching based on preceding and subsequent patterms.
-This is crucial when a match depends on the surrounding context but without including the context of the match.
+Look-ahead and look-behind assertions in regular expressions allow for conditional matching based on the patterns that either follow or precede a given point in the string.
+This capability is crucial when the validity of a match depends on its surrounding context, but without including that context in the match itself.

 Look-ahead Assertions
 1. Positive Look-ahead: `(?=...)`